juancho11gm/deploy-website/README.md

     * Deploy with `firebase deploy`.
 5. Remove the content inside `index.html` in the `public`.
 Create a basic layout and deploy again.

-## Steps to deploy automatic builds using Travis CI
+## Steps to deploy automatic builds

 ### NodeJs